saileshmishraindia/saileshmishraindia/README.md

 - [**3.
 CUBESat**](https://github.com/Priyansu122/SRAM-Project-2023): </br>
-   -Setting up LoRa communication on ESP32 for reliable data links.
+   - Setting up LoRa communication on ESP32 for reliable data links.
--Designing and simulating antennas with practical tuning using a VNA.
+- Designing and simulating antennas with practical tuning using a VNA.
--Building the ground station using TinyGS and programming ESP32 for satellite data reception.
+- Building the ground station using TinyGS and programming ESP32 for satellite data reception.
--Designing and tuning a custom antenna for optimal ground station performance.
+- Designing and tuning a custom antenna for optimal ground station performance.

 - [**4.
 FSM Design**](https://github.com/silicon-efabless/tt06-silicon-tinytapeout-lm07?tab=readme-ov-file#project-description): </br>
-    -Developed a Traffic Lights Controller using Verilog.
+    - Developed a Traffic Lights Controller using Verilog.
--Implemented a Vending Machine using Verilog.
+- Implemented a Vending Machine using Verilog.
--Designed an Electronic Lock System using Verilog.
+- Designed an Electronic Lock System using Verilog.

 - [**5.
 ALU Design**](https://github.com/silicon-efabless/tt06-silicon-tinytapeout-lm07?tab=readme-ov-file#project-description): </br>
-    -Designed a 1-Bit ALU using CircuitVerse.
+    - Designed a 1-Bit ALU using CircuitVerse.
--Expanded the design to a 4-Bit ALU using CircuitVerse.
+- Expanded the design to a 4-Bit ALU using CircuitVerse.
--Further extended to an 8-Bit ALU using CircuitVerse.
+- Further extended to an 8-Bit ALU using CircuitVerse.